 Finally, the optometrist or ophthalmologist prescribes special devices (such as magnifiers, telescopes and reading machines) to enhance the person’s vision or provides strategies such as better lighting to make the person’s life easier.
 The optometrist or ophthalmologist might also refer the patient on for useful services such as counselling or other training.

 At our office, our doctors often spend at least an hour and a half addressing the needs of their patients during a low vision examination.
 Once a low vision device has been prescribed, the doctors will often have their patients return for a training session with their new device(s).

 Does OHIP cover low vision examinations?

 OHIP does not provide funding for low vision examinations performed by an optometrist, regardless of patient age, anywhere in Ontario.
 The patient may, however, qualify for an Ontario government program called the Assistive Devices Program (ADP), which covers a portion of the cost of many low vision devices.
 Please check the additional resources at the bottom of the page for more information.

 I am registered with the CNIB.
 Do I still need a Low Vision Examination?

 Yes.
 Both your optometrist and the CNIB provide excellent tools and resources for patients with low vision.
 These services often complement each other instead of repeating each other.
-Dr. Khan pursued a residency in low vision rehabilitation, a year of extra training pursued by less than 20% of optometrists, upon her graduation from optometry school.
-She may be able to prescribe special vision-enhancing devices or make recommendations that you have not seen or heard of yet.

 How do I make an appointment for my Low Vision Examination?
 Do I need a referral?